entegral/dockerLesson/duckdns/duckDNS_setup.md

 In order to use docker as a developer, its important to understand how to use containers before we attempt to create one.

-### Practice - Using a pre-made docker image: OpenVPN-AS and DuckDNS
+### Practice - Using a pre-made docker image: DuckDNS

 DuckDNS is a free service that keeps your computer’s IP address publicly available.
 This is important because most ISPs will change your IP address if you ever have a power outage or service interruption.
 DuckDNS will let you select a subdomain (the 'xxx' part of xxx.duckdns.org) that will __always__ point to the IP address of your computer.